steveAllen0112/FileMakerAddon-DateRangePrompt/README.md

 To install this addon, do the following steps:

-  1. Get the desired Release, and install the Addon into your FileMaker installation in the usual way.
+  1. Get the desired Release ([latest](https://github.com/steveAllen0112/FileMakerAddon-DateRangePrompt/releases/latest)), and install the Addon into your FileMaker installation in the usual way.

      You can obtain the Addon itself from either the `dist/` folder of the Source Code, OR through the official release file, `Date_Range_Module_Add-On.zip`.